apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The application protocol for this port.
-This field follows standard Kubernetes label syntax.
-Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and <a href="https://www.iana.org/assignments/service-names)">https://www.iana.org/assignments/service-names)</a>.
-Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.</p>
+<p>The application protocol for this port.<br />This field follows standard Kubernetes label syntax.<br />Un-prefixed names are reserved for IANA standard service names (as per<br />RFC-6335 and <a href="https://www.iana.org/assignments/service-names)">https://www.iana.org/assignments/service-names)</a>.<br />Non-standard protocols should use prefixed names such as<br />mycompany.com/my-custom-protocol.</p><br />
 </td>
 </tr>
 <tr>